Redesigned

 Welcome to Marrakesh, the 'Pearl of Southern Morocco'!
-If you're arriving today, we'll pick you up from the airport and transfer you to our tour hotel.
 The best way to experience this spirited city is to get lost in the labyrinthine alleys of the medina — the UNESCO World Heritage-listed heart of the city, brimming with life.
 Wander through spice markets, leather workshops, and endless rows of red-clay shophouses where you'll find just about everything under the Moroccan sun.
 Don't miss Jemaa el-Fnaa, the city's bustling main square, or explore the elegant Moroccan architecture of the Koutoubia Mosque, Bahia Palace, Ben Youssef Madrasa, and the Saadian Tombs.
 We meet at our tour hotel in the late afternoon for a trip briefing and welcome dinner.
-Please let us know if you require assistance with pre-tour airport transfers and hotel bookings.
+Please let us know if you require assistance with airport transfers and pre-tour hotel bookings.

 Dinner